BloodBowlBase/EHeresy/docs/strategic_assets/detachments.md

 * **Knight Gallant:** Thunderstrike gauntlet, meltagun, and a Reaper chainsword\*
 * **Knight Crusader:** Heavy stubber and either a Questoris-avenger gatling cannon and thermal cannon or a rapid-fire battlecannon and thermal cannon\*

-For +15 points, a Questoris Knight may have one of the following weapon loadouts instead:
+For [+15 points], a Questoris Knight may have one of the following weapon loadouts instead:

 * **Knight Styrix**†
 * **Knight Magaera**†

-\*A Questoris Knight with this loadout may also be equipped with rocket pods for +5 points.
+\*A Questoris Knight with this loadout may also be equipped with rocket pods for [+5 points].

 †Knight Styrix/Knight Magaera use the corresponding profiles [on page 207](../../strategic_assets/detachments/#detachment-upgrades).